QCD Axion Dark Matter in the Dark Dimension: QCD axion dark matter in the dark dimension

 The resonant conversion temperature $T_R$ is given by solving $d\left(m_h^2(T)-m_l^2(T)\right)/dT=0$, yielding the precise expression

 In the scenario where $f_A\gg f_a$, it is possible to approximate the temperature $T_R$ such that the value of $m_a(T_R)$ is approximately equal to $m_A$, leading to

-See figure~\ref{fig_TR} for the distribution of $T_R$ as a function of the axion mass ratio $m_{a,0}/m_A$ with the QCD axion decay constant $f_a=1.0\times10^{10}\, \rm GeV$.
-This figure highlights the dramatic changes in $T_R$ as the ALP decay constant $f_A$ increases.
-We can observe that $T_R$ demonstrates an asymptotic behavior when $f_A$ is slightly greater than $f_a$, and it is not necessary for $f_A$ to be significantly larger than $f_a$ for this distribution to manifest.
+See figure~\ref{fig_TR} for the distribution of $T_R$ as a function of the axion mass ratio $m_{a,0}/m_A$, with the QCD axion decay constant set at $f_a=1.0\times10^{10}\, \rm GeV$.
+This figure highlights the substantial variations in $T_R$ as the ALP decay constant $f_A$ increases.
+Notably, we can observe that the resonant conversion temperature demonstrates an asymptotic behavior when $f_A$ is marginally greater than $f_a$, indicating that a significant disparity between $f_A$ and $f_a$ is not prerequisite for this distribution to emerge.

 At temperatures above $T_R$, the heavy mass eigenstate $a_h$ primarily consists of the ALP, while the light mass eigenstate $a_l$ is dominated by the QCD axion.
 As the cosmic temperature decreases, the mass eigenvalues $m_h(T)$ and $m_l(T)$ converge at $T = T_R$ and then diverge.
 Below the temperature $T_R$, $a_h$ becomes the QCD axion, and $a_l$ transforms into the ALP.
-Here, the axion energy transition at $T_R$ is presumed to be adiabatic, which is approximately valid when
+Here, the axion energy transition at $T_R$ is presumed to be adiabatic, which is approximately valid when \cite{Cyncynates:2023esj}

-where $T_{i,a}$ represents the QCD axion oscillation temperature.
+where $T_{i,a}$ represents the QCD axion oscillation temperature shown in eq.~\eqref{Tosca}.
 In this case, the ALP begins oscillating prior to $T_{i,a}$.
-Subsequently, it is crucial to examine the range of $m_A$, which can be characterized by
+Subsequently, it is crucial to examine the range of the ALP mass $m_A$, which can be characterized by

 where $m_{a,i}\equiv m_a(T_{i,a})$.
 Therefore, for distinct values of the QCD axion decay constant $f_a = 10^9$ and $10^{10} \, \rm GeV$, respectively, we obtain the following ALP mass ranges